KinexDev/meow/README.md

 Meow is a prototype-based object oriented (OOP) scripting language that designed to be easy to integrate, It is an interpreted language with static-typing, built with C#.
 It takes alot of inspiration from typescript, and lua(u).
 This is very much still work-in-progress, this is just a hobby project for me currently.
-You mostly write the lang in camelCase, functions and object are in PascalCase.
+You mostly write the lang in camelCase, functions and objects are in PascalCase.

 Here's an example of how the syntax will look (bound to change)